ABOUT OUR RESEARCH:

 Can I get my baby’s results?

 Actually, we do not give out results for individual babies, because as expressed above, findings are only meaningful at the group level.
-Every fall, however, we send out a newsletter (click here for our latest newsletter) that gives updates for all the studies we’ve been running that year.
+However, we send out a newsletter a few times a year that gives updates for all the studies we’ve been running.

 Can I stay with my baby during the course of the study?